-The geographical diversification of the Bank's lending and guarantees is distributed on the five municipal main towns (primary), small towns (secondary), settlements and villages (tertiary) and abroad (other).
+The geographical spread of the Bank's lending and guarantees in Greenland is distributed on the five main municipal towns (primary), smaller towns (secondary), settlements and villages (tertiary) and abroad (other), cf. Figure 3.
 According to the Bank's business model, lending and guarantees outside Greenland are maximised at 10% of total lending and guarantees.